 top of page

-The Three Core Roles
+The Three Core Roles in Drafting and Design

-Let's Define Client, Drafter & Designer, and Builder Responsibility
+Understanding Client, Drafter & Designer, and Builder Responsibility

 1. Client Responsibility: Vision with Accountability